amrrrsoliman/Fake-News-Detection/README.md

-# 🧠 Fake News Detector – NLP-Based Headline Classifier

-**Project code is uploaded in the master branch.**
+# 🧠 Fake News Detector – NLP-Based Headline Classifier (Project code is uploaded in the master branch)

 An AI-powered system that classifies news headlines as **real or fake** using a fine-tuned BERT transformer model.
 Built with a focus on **accuracy, scalability, and real-time inference**.